To be eligible for Special Olympics, participants must have an intellectual disability, a cognitive delay, or a developmental disability.

 - Intellectual functioning level (IQ) is below 70-75;

-- Significant limitations exist in two or more adaptive skill areas; and
+- Significant limitations exist in 2 or more adaptive skill areas; and

 - The condition manifests itself before the age of 18.